A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 Off the coast of America

-But of Columbus' mistake
+But because of Columbus' mistake

 The natives of America